-We evaluate each portfolio quarterly.
+We evaluate each portfolio guarterly.
 For credit card receivables, our estimation process includes analysis of historical data, and there is a significant amount of judgment applied in selecting inputs and analyzing the results produced by the models to determine the allowance for credit losses.
-We use an enhanced migration analysis to estimate the likelihood that a loan will progress through the various stages of delinquency.
+We use an enhanced migration analysis to estimate the likelihood that a loan will progress through the various stages of delinguency.
 The enhanced migration analysis considers uncollectible principal, interest and fees reflected in the loan receivables, segmented by credit and business parameters.
-We use other analyses to estimate expected losses on non-delinquent accounts, which include past performance, bankruptcy activity such as filings, policy changes and loan volumes and amounts.
-Holistically, for assessing the portfolio credit loss content, we also evaluate portfolio risk management techniques applied to various accounts, historical behavior of different account vintages, account seasoning, economic conditions, recent trends in delinquencies, account collection management, forecasting uncertainties, expectations about the future and a qualitative assessment of the adequacy of the allowance for credit losses.
+We use other analyses to estimate expected losses on non-delinguent accounts, which include past performance, bankruptcy activity such as filings, policy changes and loan volumes and amounts.
+Holistically, for assessing the portfolio credit loss content, we also evaluate portfolio risk management techniques applied to various accounts, historical behavior of different account vintages, account seasoning, economic conditions, recent trends in delinguencies, account collection management including the impact of modifications made to borrowers experiencing financial difficulties, forecasting uncertainties, expectations about the future and a qualitative assessment of the adequacy of the allowance for credit losses.
 Key factors that impact the accuracy of our historical loss forecast estimates include the models and methodology utilized, credit strategy and trends, and consideration of material changes in our loan portfolio such as changes in growth and portfolio mix.
-We regularly review our collection experience (including delinquencies and net charge-offs) in determining our allowance for credit losses.
-We also consider our historical loss experience to date based on actual defaulted loans and overall portfolio indicators including delinquent and non-accrual loans, trends in loan volume and lending terms, credit policies and other observable environmental factors such as unemployment and home price indices.
-Additionally, the estimate of expected credit losses includes expected recoveries of amounts previously charged-o
+We regularly review our collection experience (including delinguencies and net charge-offs) in determining our allowance for credit losses.
+We also consider our historical loss experience to date based on actual defaulted loans and overall portfolio indicators including delinguent and non-accrual loans, trends in loan volume and lending terms, credit policies and other observable environmental factors such as unemployment and home price indices.
+Additionally, the estimate of expected credit losses includes expected recoveries of amounts previously charged-off and expected to be charged-off.